randofan/MyCalendar/reports/week6.md

 # Team Report/Agenda
 ## Old Goals
-1.
+1. Implementing core of backend (Trinity & Gavin)
+    - Flesh out each component.
+Get the popup functioning with mock scraped data
+2. Figure out how to run the content scraper in the background and export that data to other components
+3. Figure out what a viable testing architecture will be (David & Saket)
+4. Figure out how to use shell scripts to automate building and CI/CD

 ## Issues
 - What you did:
-- What worked:
-- What you learned:
+  - Started implementing the backend
+  - Successfully ran the frontend of the extension on Chrome locally
+  - Solidify our testing architecture (Selenium & Mocha)
+  - Setup our CI system through Git Actions
+- What worked: Dividing and conquering worked really well this week.
+We all focused on separate parts of the project which allowed us to get a lot done.
+- What you learned: We gained confidence in how we are are going to implement our browser through Chrome's API and how we will test our browser's integration/system.
-- Where you had trouble:
+- Where you had trouble: David had some trouble setting up our CI system through Git action, but was able to figure it out.
+Otherwise, no other problems!
 ## New Goals
-1.
+1. Finish backend (Trinity, Gavin, Saket)
+2. Deploy functional extension in Chrome (locally)
+3. Write basic tests for all components

 # Contributions of Individuals